 The Group's central Treasury provides loans to Group companies and attracts funds from the market in conjunction with interest rate derivatives entered into for hedging purposes.
 Derivative financial instruments are concluded by the Group's central Treasury as an end user only.
-Due to the accounting treatment of derivative financial instruments, the Group is exposed to volatility in the Group's income statement due to interest rate fluctuations.
+Due to the required, IFRS compliant, accounting treatment of derivative financial instruments the Group is exposed to some volatility in the Group's income statement, particularly for those derivatives that do not qualify for hedge accounting.

-To enable the Group's central Treasury to achieve economies of scale, smaller intercompany assets are grouped into larger size external funding transactions.
+To enable the Group's central Treasury to achieve economies of scale, smaller intercompany assets are Grouped into larger size external funding transactions.
 Some timing differences are unavoidable in this process and interest rate risk exposures are inherent to the central treasury process.
 To manage this risk, limits are set for the level of mismatch of interest rate repricing that may be undertaken by currency and time period.
 Thereby, derivative financial instruments are entered to mitigate or reduce interest rate exposures; they are not used for trading purposes.